Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_1.md

 Once you've cloned the Morpho repo locally you can make the following small changes to speed up compilation and test run time:
 - disable `via-ir` in the `foundry.toml` configuration
 - remove the `bytecode_hash = "none"` from the `foundry.toml` configuration (this interferes with coverage report generation in the fuzzer)
-- delete the entire existing test folder
+- delete the entire existing `test` folder

 Our next step is going to be getting all the Chimera scaffolding added to our repo which we'll do using the [Recon Extension](../free_recon_tools/recon_extension.md) because it's the fastest and simplest way.

-> NOTE: you can also generate your Chimera scaffolding without downloading the extension using the [Recon Builder](../free_recon_tools/builder.md) instead
+> You can also generate your Chimera scaffolding without downloading the extension using the [Recon Builder](../free_recon_tools/builder.md) instead

 After having downloaded the extension you'll need to build the project so it can recognize the contract ABIs that we want to scaffold: